humandx/slate-automerge/README.md

 ## Questions / Notes / Optimizations todos
 1) Can we compute the output of Automerge.diff (step 3b) from the changes received (in 3)?
 This would allow us to avoid doing the Automerge.diff.
+2) In Automerge, moving a node seems like we're just linking a node from one location to another location.
+Can we return the path for the new and old location?
+This will help with identifying the node in Slate.
+3) If a new client joins, do they have to initialize the entire Automerge document (with the history)?
+Or can they just start from the latest snapshot?
+4) What's a good way to batch changes from a client?
+To reduce network traffic, it would be nice to batch keystrokes within a second of each other together.
+5) How should we send over information (such as cursor location) which we don't want to persist?

 ## Original README below